weaviate/weaviate-io/developers/weaviate/client-libraries/python/async.md

 ### Example async methods

-Methods that involve a request to Weaviate is likely to be an async function.
+Methods that involve sending requests to Weaviate will be async functions.
 For example, each of the following operations is an async function:

 - `async_client.connect()`: Connect to a Weaviate server
 - `async_client.collections.create()`: Create a new collection